jleehey/jleehey.github.io/_posts/2020-07-17-livedata-transformations-with-coroutines.md

 }
 ```

-The issue comes when we want to use a locale that we fetch from a location on the server.
+The issue comes when we want to use a Locale that we fetch from a location server-side.
 Let's simplify the problem as the following:
 ```kotlin
 suspend fun getLocale()